-LaBerge: Today I would like to talk in a somewhat broader context than just the use of the DreamLight.
+I would like to talk in a somewhat broader context today than just on the use of the DreamLight.
 I will give you a sense of why I have been working on developing this device and my view of the induction of lucid dreams in general.
-In case there is anyone present who doesn't know what a lucid dream is-it is a dream in which you know you are dreaming while it is happening.
+In case there is anyone present who doesn't know what a lucid dream is - it is a dream in which you know you are dreaming while it is happening.